What are the Dieting Commandments?

 While that isn’t completely true, eating food at regular intervals helps reduce hunger.

-Keeping hunger at bay is a great way to prevent binge eating, maintain sustained energy and makes it easier to stick to that diet plan!
+Keeping hunger at bay is a great way to prevent binge eating, maintain sustained energy, and make it easier to stick to that diet plan!

 The same goes for eating your regular protein-dense meals while also consuming healthy, light snacks.
 This all controls your snacking urges.
 By starving yourself throughout the day, you are most likely to over-eat at your next meal!